hashicorp/design-system/website/docs/components/form/select/partials/guidelines/overview.md

 A Select is a form element that provides users with a way to select amongst a set of options.
-It is not possible to create custom variations of this component as it uses native HTML elements.
-More information can be [found here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).